 Swimming in the Deschutes Right Up to Steelhead Falls

-Also keep in mind different parts of the year the river flow will vary.
-Spring time means a larger flow, and stronger falls so use more caution swimming close to the falls during this time.
+Also, keep in mind that the river flow will vary at different times of the year.
+Springtime means a larger flow and stronger falls, so use more caution when swimming close to the falls during this time.

 If you want simply a calm day in the water, go the opposite direction of the falls, and make your way down the easy flowing Deschutes River and enjoy the scenery.